patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

   conferences.
 Herb Sutter says he will answer that at the planned meeting between the board and the #include <C++>
   representatives.
 * *2021-11-22 13:15 EST:* The Standard C++ Foundation board meets with Patricia Aas, Kate Gregory, and Bryce Adelstein Lelbach.
-The board begins the meeting by presenting their written statement [TODO], and say that they will not answer any questions.
+The board begins the meeting by presenting their written statement, and say that they will not answer any questions.
 The board explicitly, on direct questioning, refused to answer whether X will be allowed to speak at future conferences.
 The rest of the 1.5 hour meeting consists mostly of the #include <C++> representatives answering the board's questions.
 The #include <C++> representatives explain their position and inform the board that they will